RahimAyad/Denoising-spectrograms-with-ZR-s/README.md

 # Denoising-spectrograms-with-ZR-s
-This repository consist of codes to denoise spectrograms using a methods proposed by J. M. Miramon,  applying to our experiments
+This repository consist of codes to denoise spectrograms using a methods proposed by J. M. Miramon.